Hi everyone, Deanna Minich, here, Director of Science and Research at Clean.

 Let’s look at a few examples.

-Red foods like tomatoes and watermelon contain the antioxidant, lycopene, shown to play a role in reducing the development of certain cancers and may play be important for warding off heart problems.
+Red foods like tomatoes and watermelon contain the antioxidant, lycopene, shown to play a role in for warding off heart problems.

 Orange foods like carrots are great sources of beta-carotene, a vitamin A precursor.
 When we eat the orange beta-carotene pigment, it converts to vitamin A in the body.
 Eating orange fruits and vegetables can help our immune system and eyes to function better.